PuneethaPai/JenkinsDockerSetup/Readme.md

 # Jenkins Docker Setup

+This repo contains:

-This repo contains required docker configurations to help quick and reproducible setup of Jenkins.
+- Required docker configurations to setup of Jenkins which is quick and reproducible.

-Jenkins installation [page](https://www.jenkins.io/doc/book/installing/docker/) provides us with more detailed explaination of the same and this repo just convert the same set of instructions into easier portable solution using `docker-compose`.
+- Jenkins docker installation [page](https://www.jenkins.io/doc/book/installing/docker/) provides us with more detailed explaination.
+- This repo just convert the same set of instructions into easier portable solution using `docker-compose`.

 # Usage: